CYehLu/hurricane_tools/doc/documents/coord_transform.md

         Note
         ----
+        Comparison between intp='griddata' and 'fortran'
             griddata:
                 Slower, need more data points around the interpolation point.
                 Slightly more accurate.
                 Only depends on python/numpy/scipy.
             fortran:
                 Faster, only need 4 data points around the interpolation point.
                 Slightly less accurate.
                 Need to compile fortran code before using it (I only test it on linux system with gfortran compiler).

 <span style="color:#cca99b">XY2RT</span>.<span style="color:#a77864">**\_\_call\_\_**</span>**(self, var)**